Isaacng64/Project-3/DOC.md

 	metronome:

-		Used to control the volumes of each beat for the metronome through a UI component.
+		Used to call an audio file through audioPlayer for metronome ticks at regular interval.
+Also dispatches events to control timing for autoplayer and songbuilder.

 		properites:
 			intervalObj: